Force over Distance: Faster than Light

 “TJ?”
 Matt says, frowning.
 “Really?”

 Chloe nods.
-“I think you could probably go and ask her about your status.
+“You could go and ask her about your status.
 I don’t have one.”

 “You sound a little disappointed,” Matt says.

 “Well, I am, I guess.”
 Chloe smiles at him.
-“But it doesn’t really matter here.
+“But it doesn’t matter here.
 Not really.
 Rush is right; most of the ship isn’t genetically keyed.
 It was probably launched right before or right as the genetic requirement was becoming integrated into Ancient technology.
 There’s no genetic requirement, but that doesn’t mean all systems are totally blind to it.”

 “Speaking of Dr. Rush,” Matt says, “you don’t think he forgot, do you?
 He’s had a lot going on.”

-“He’s not going to forget,” Chloe says.
+“He won’t forget,” Chloe says.
 “The Science Team has an adaptive schedule.
 We’re pretty much always on.”

-In a lot of ways, Chloe’s doing the same thing now.
+Chloe’s doing the same thing now.
 The choices she makes are totally different.
-And, somehow, exactly the same.
+Exactly the same.

 Every night before they go to bed, she turns her radio away from the the science channel and straight back to it, then checks the volume by radioing Eli.
 The last thing she does before they turn out the lights is place it, very carefully, on the nightstand.